Usanzimfura/Danny-Portofolio/README.md

 My highest ambition is to use my knowledge and inspire organizations to make better but also data driven decisions.

 # [Project 1.
 Employee Attrition Prediction](https://www.kaggle.com/code/udanny/bellabeat-capstone-google-analytics-certificate)
+Predicted employee attrition at McCurr Health Consultancy to help reduce employee retention costs by targeting incentives only to employees at risk of leaving.

 # [Project 1.
 BellaBeat Capstone](https://www.kaggle.com/code/udanny/bellabeat-capstone-google-analytics-certificate)
 ### How a wellness technology can play it smart